We believe ECE is a public good

 The status of kindergartens as a not-for-profit public, education must be protected

-Kindergartens Aotearoa operate as non-profit, community based services.
+Kindergartens Aotearoa operate as non-profit, community based ECE services.

-The integration of kindergartens in the public service framework highlights the unique position of kindergartens in Aotearoa’s education system.
+The inclusion of kindergartens in legislation highlights the unique position of kindergartens in Aotearoa’s education system.

-Kindergartens are largely funded by the government in return for high-quality services that meet the educational and well-being needs of tamariki (children)across all communities.
+Kindergartens are largely funded by the government in return for high-quality services that meet the educational and well-being needs of tamariki across all communities.

-Kindergartens provide better outcomes for tamariki & whānau
+Kindergartens provide positive outcomes for tamariki & whānau

 Qualified teachers and good staff to child ratios